clarkio/vscode-twitch-highlighter/README.md

 - `twitchHighlighter.channels`: The channel name(s) to connect to on Twitch.
   Example: `['clarkio'], Another Example: ['clarkio', 'parithon']
 - `twitchHighlighter.nickname`: The username the bot should use when joining a Twitch channel.

+  > Note: this is required if you'd like to have the bot send join/leave messages in your chat.
+It also needs to match the Twitch username with which you generated the OAuth token.

 - `twitchHighlighter.highlightColor`: Background color of the decoration.
 Use rgba() and define transparent background colors to play well with other decorations.

         Example: green